-The SERS plan employer contribution is determined as a percent of payroll that is the total of (1) the employer normal cost percent and (2) the net amortization of the unfunded liability, but not less than any applicable minimum contribution prescribed by the SERS code.
-The employer contribution determined as of December 31, 2008 was 3.63 percent of payroll.
-However, Act 2007-8 set a floor on the contribution rate of 4 percent of payroll effective for fiscal years beginning July 1, 2007 and after.
-Therefore, the fiscal year 2009-2010 contribution rate will be 4 percent of payroll.
+The SERS plan employer contribution is determined as a percent of covered compensation that is the total of (1) the employer normal cost percent and (2) the net amortization of the unfunded liability, but not less than any applicable minimum contribution prescribed by the SERC.
+The employer contribution determined as of December 31, 2009 was 5.64 percent of compensation.

-The SERS code requires that the Board conduct a study of the actuarial experience of the SERS plan every five years as a basis for setting the actuarial assumptions used in the valuation.
+The SERC requires that the Board conduct a study of the actuarial experience of the SERS plan every five years as a basis for setting the actuarial assumptions used in the valuation.
 A five year study was conducted and delivered to the Board for review and approval in March 2006.
 The Board approved the recommendations of the actuary and the new assumptions were first used in the December 31, 2005 valuation.
 As stated above, the Board adopted a revised interest rate assumption in 2009.

 The funded ratio is the ratio of assets to the actuarial accrued liability.
 As a consequence of the global economic downturn, SERS experienced very unfavorable investment results during calendar 2008.
-Thus, SERS' funded status, as measured by the funded ratio, declined significantly during 2008.
-The funded ratio based on market value of assets decreased from 111.8 percent to 66.2 percent in the last year.
-The funded ratio based on the actuarial value of assets decreased from 97.1 percent to 89.0 percent in the last year.
+Thus, SERS' funded status, as measured by the funded ratio, declined significantly during 2008, to a level of 66.2 percent based on market value and 89.0 percent based on actuarial value of plan assets as of December 31, 2008.
+As a result of more favorable investment results during calendar year 2009, the funded ratio based on market value of assets increased slightly from 66.2 percent to 68.9 percent; however, the funded ratio based on the actuarial value of assets (which recognizes investment losses over a five-year period) decreased from 89.0 percent to 84.4 percent.

 A separate and distinct Benefits Completion Plan (BCP) provides benefits to certain members whose SERS benefits are limited by IRC Section 415(b) maximum benefit limitations.
-The BCP employer contribution requirements for fiscal year 2009-2010, which were determined by a separate December 31, 2008 actuarial valuation, are presented in the Valuation Highlights herein.
+The BCP employer contribution requirements for fiscal year 2010-2011, which were determined by a separate December 31, 2009 actuarial valuation, are presented in the Valuation Highlights herein.
 Otherwise, BCP costs and liabilities are not included in the schedules of this report.